Network Priority Order

 Connect Ethernet Cable

-Connect one end of a standard Ethernet cable (Cat5e or Cat6 recommended) to the device's RJ45 port.
+Connect one end of a standard Ethernet cable to the device's RJ45 port.

 Connect the other end to an available port on your network switch, router, or wall outlet with network access. -